felipepiovezan/felipepiovezan.github.io/docs/compilers/llvm_ir_p1/README.md

 # Compilers and Transformations

-In essence, a compiler takes a program written in some source language and _transforms_ it into an executable program.
-This _transformation_ has a key
+In essence, a compiler takes a program written in some source language and _transforms_ it into an executable program; this _transformation_ has a key
-property: it preserves some kind of behavior.
+property: it preserves behavior defined by the source language.

-For example, a program written in C++ describes what happens in some abstract machine defined by the C++ standard.
-When the compiler _transforms_ this program into a program for a real world machine, it must ensure that the real world machine will behave like the C++ abstract machine does.
+For example, a program written in C++ describes what happens in the abstract machine defined by the C++ standard.
+When the compiler _transforms_ this program into a program for a real world machine, it must ensure that the real world machine will behave like the C++ abstract machine would.

 ![](behavior_preserving_transformation.svg){style="display:block; margin: auto;"}

 ## Many Transformations

-In reality, the compiler performs many such behaviour-preserving _transformations_ before producing the final program, using different representations along the way.
-Let's look at one possible flow that an LLVM-based compiler may follow; don't worry about the names of each stage, we're interested in the fact that they exist, and where the IR is located.
+In reality, the compiler performs many behaviour-preserving _transformations_ before producing the final program; along the way, it uses many different representations for the program, like graphs, high-level instruction sequences, and real machine instructions.
+Let's look at one possible flow that an LLVM-based compiler may follow; don't worry about the names of each stage, as we're only interested in the fact that they exist, and where _the_ IR is located.

 ![](expanded_transformations.svg){style="display:block; margin: auto;"}